SATURDAY 13 NOVEMBER 2021

 St Chad’s Hall, Roslin Road, Irby -from 10am to 5pm

-1. ASSOCIATE MEMBERS who are on the ‘Waiting List’ for full membership may enter a single picture (framed or unframed) OR a craft item, and may enter a single entry of up to 10 painted cards for sale.
-The entries must comply with the relevant rules set out below.
+1. ASSOCIATE MEMBERS may enter a single picture (framed or unframed) OR a craft item and may enter a single entry of up to 10 painted cards for sale.
+The entries mus comply with the relevant rules below.

 3. EXCEPT WHERE STATED ELSEWHERE: An entry fee of £1.00 per picture (framed) or £0.50p (Unframed), and £0.50p per craft, or card exhibit, will be charged, and is payable on delivery of the exhibit on the day before the exhibition.
 (Cheques payable to IAA).

 EXCEPTIONS: Single Oversize paintings (see item 7 below) £3 per entry.
 Composite groups of two or more units (e.g. Triptychs) (see Item 7 below) £1 per unit.
 Not For Sale (limited to ONE entry per member) £2

 4. All work must be the member’s ORIGINAL unaided work, and must not contain images to which a copyright exists elsewhere.
 Prints of original works or copies of work by other artists are not accepted.
 The Committee retains the right to exclude work from display for any reasons, including lack of space or poor framing.

 5. Exhibits should not have been shown at any previous Irby Artists’ Association Exhibition.